 As a firm, we have had many discussions about Black Lives Matter and how we can make a difference to the movement.
-In the sixth blog in our series, Sevim and Satvir want to shine a light on areas that are often overlooked because they relate to the most vulnerable and least represented.
-They look at racial inequality in mental healthcare and explore the reasons for this inequality.
+In the sixth blog in our series, Satvir wants to shine a light on areas that are often overlooked because he relates to the most vulnerable and least represented.
+He looks at racial inequality in mental healthcare and explore the reasons for this inequality.

 Government statistics reveal that “profound inequalities exist for people from ethnic minority communities in accessing mental health treatment, their experience of care and their mental health outcome”.
 The disparity in the standard and type of care and treatment provided, particularly to individuals from black African and Caribbean communities, in comparison to their white counterparts, is stark and very worrying.
 In the wake of the Black Lives Matter movement, we share our thoughts on this disturbing reality.

 - Black people are four times more likely to be detained under the Mental Health Act than their white counterparts.